1marc1/gthumb2tv/INSTALL.md

 * gthumb2tv.cfg   <--- configuration file
 * gthumb2tv       <--- program file

-We need to make the program file executable and place it in a location what is convenient for you to execute.
+We need to make the program file executable and place it in a location that is convenient for you to execute.
 The configuration file should be placed in the root of your home directory.

 For example:
 ~~~~